Engineering

 EGR 375 Strength of Materials (4 Credits)

 This course introduces students to the fundamentals of mechanics of materials from a static failure analysis framework.
 Structural behavior is analyzed, along with the material and geometric contributions to this behavior.
 Lecture topics are complemented with hands-on project work designed to help students make connections between the theoretical and experimental behavior of materials.
 Prerequisite: EGR 270.
-Engineering majors only. {N}
+Restrictions: Engineering majors only. {N}

 Fall, Spring, Annually